aeternity/protocol/contracts/sophia.md

 requires `a` to be present in the accounts map.

-#### Builtin functions on maps
+#### Built-in functions on maps

-The following builtin functions are defined on maps:
+The following built-in functions are defined on maps:

 ```
   Map.lookup(k : 'k, m : map('k, 'v)) : option('v)